 Baking ribs in the oven before grilling them is a great method for achieving fall-off-the-bone tenderness.
 The low and slow baking process allows the flavors of the seasoning and rub to penetrate deeply into the meat, resulting in more flavorful tender ribs.
 Once the ribs have been baked, all you need to do is finish them quickly on the grill and coat them with your favorite sauce.

-Falling off the bone tender, tasty, juicy Ribs - the easiest method ever!
+Falling off the bone tender, the easy way!

 My family, like many, grew up with overcooked ribs.
 Dad used to put them on the BBQ raw, cook them until they were charcoal, and then slather on some sauce – dinner is served.
 It was hard to tell what was bone and what was meat.

 My friend Dennis made tender ribs, he did this by boiling them for an hour in water first; and while they were more tender, they also lost a lot of their flavor.
 But they were tender.